Written by Anujith SinghPublished Updated

 Crawl depth is shallow (important pages reachable within 3 clicks)

-• Identifies every orphan page and suggests which pages should link to them
+• Identifies every orphan page and recommends which pages should link to them

-• Detects all broken internal links with one-click fix suggestions
+• Detects all broken internal links with one-click fixes

 • Analyzes anchor text distribution and flags over-optimization

-• Monitors your internal linking health over time and alerts you when issues appear
+• Monitors your internal linking health over time and alerts you to new issues

 Internal link audits are not a one-time task.
 As your site grows, new gaps appear.
-Pages get deleted, URLs change, and new content needs to be connected.
-A quarterly audit keeps your linking structure healthy and your rankings strong.
+Pages are deleted or renamed.
+New content sits unlinked.
+Regular quarterly audits keep your structure healthy and your rankings strong.

-The rest of our SEO guide covers everything else you need to build a site that ranks consistently.
+The rest of our SEO guide covers everything else you need to build a ranking site.

 Frequently Asked Questions

 An internal link audit is a systematic review of how pages on your site link to each other.
-It identifies orphan pages, broken links, weak connections, and anchor text issues that may be hurting your SEO performance.
+It uncovers orphan pages, broken links, weak connections, and anchor text problems that may be hurting your rankings.

-At least once per quarter.
-If your site publishes content frequently or has recently undergone major changes like redesigns, URL migrations, or content deletions, audit more often.
-Regular audits catch issues before they affect rankings.
+At minimum once per quarter.
+If you publish frequently or have made major changes like redesigns or URL migrations, audit more often.
+Regular audits prevent issues from building up.

 Yes.
-Internal links help Google discover pages, understand content relationships, and distribute authority.
-Pages with strong internal linking from relevant pages tend to rank better than pages with few or no internal links.
+Internal links help Google discover pages, understand content relationships, and distribute ranking authority.
+Pages with strong internal linking from relevant pages tend to rank better.

-Yes, but it is time-consuming.
-For a small site with under 50 pages, you can manually check links using a spreadsheet and the Links report in Search Console.
+Yes, but it is tedious.
+For sites under 50 pages, you can use a spreadsheet and Search Console's links report.
 For larger sites, automated tools are essential.
-They catch issues that manual review misses.
+Manual audits often miss issues that tools catch.